 - I’m just going to be honest with you here, it is a pain to mix in the cool whip.
-The cool whip wants to float in big chunks on top of the pudding.
-You will be near to swearing by the time you get it mixed in.
-It is best to try and mix it in with the whisk.
 Keep mixing, you will eventually win.

-IF YOU ENJOYED MAWMAWS BANANA PUDDING, YOU MIGHT ALSO ENJOY…
+IF YOU ENJOYED THIS BANANA PUDDING, YOU MIGHT ALSO ENJOY…

 - 3 small boxes of vanilla instant pudding 3.4 oz box

 - 6 Cups milk ice cold whole milk is best

 - 8 ounces Sour Cream regular sour cream